herman256561/M-Mode-Mosquito-Simulator/README.md

 # M-Mode Mosquito Simulator

-This is a simulator game written in C#.
+This is a simulator game developed with Unity and written in C#.
 <br>
 In M-Mode, player will play as a mosquito and solve the puzzles.
 <br>